TitleMax

-TitleMax, Inc. is an American privately owned title lending business with corporate offices in Dallas, Texas and Savannah, Georgia.
-The company has more than 1,100 stores in sixteen states.
+TitleMax, Inc. is an American privately owned title lending business with the corporate office located in Carrollton, Texas.
+The company has more than 850 stores in thirteen states.
 TitleMax serves individuals who generally have limited access to consumer credit from banks, thrift institutions, credit card lenders, and other traditional sources of consumer credit.
-TitleMax offers title loan and title pawn products which allow customers to meet their liquidity needs by borrowing against the value of their vehicles while retaining use of their vehicle during the term of the loan.
+TitleMax offers title loan and title pawn products, which allow customers to meet their liquidity needs by borrowing against the value of their vehicles while retaining use of their vehicle during the term of the loan.
+In some states, TitleMax also offers personal loans and lines of credit.

 History

 On September 1, 1998, TitleMax opened the first location in Columbus, Georgia.
 In October 1998, TitleMax opened its second location in Savannah, Georgia.
 Many Savannah locations were then established, and later that year, TitleMax opened the first out-of-state store in Phenix City, Alabama.
 Over the next ten years, the company continued expanding, eventually growing to over 500 locations by the end of 2007, and surpassing $200,000,000 in account receivables.
 In 2008, TitleMax expanded into Virginia.
 In April 2009, TitleMax Holdings, LLC, filed for chapter 11 bankruptcy.
 According to TitleMax’s lawyer at the time, the cause of the default was attributed to “the maturity of an estimated $165 million loan from Merrill Lynch & Co.”
 In 2008, Bank of America acquired Merrill Lynch.
 The attorney of DLA Piper LLP in New York City was quoted in an interview conducted by Bloomberg as saying, “It’s a solvent company, there’s a significant amount of equity over the debt.”
 In April 2010, nearly one year after the bankruptcy filing, TitleMax Holdings LLC won court approval for reorganization and was able to exit bankruptcy status.
 Since reorganization, TitleMax continued expanding into other states.